 The main difference between these tools and just using Grammarly?
 Each has its own specialties.
 For example, CleverType excels at mobile writing assistance, while ProWritingAid might be better for long-form content with its detailed analysis.
 Hemingway focuses specifically on making your writing clearer and more concise.

 "I tried about five different grammar tools before finding the right one for me," says Sarah, a marketing professional I interviewed.
-"They all claimed to do the same thing, but the interfaces were totally different, and some caught things others missed."
+"They all claimed to do the same thing, but the interfaces were totally different, and some caught things others missed.
+That was back in 2024, though.
+Now in 2026, even the tools I dismissed have caught up significantly."

 What's the deal with traditional keyboards anyway?
 Are they really that limited compared to these new AI alternatives?